mmts12/Cardly/README.md

 # Cardly

-A final project inspired by Trillo done at Coding Academy
+A final project inspired by Trello done at Coding Academy bootcamp

 Technologies: